Clemente Soto Vélez Cultural and Educational Center

 History of the Institution

-Named after the respected Puerto Rican poet, the Clemente Soto Vélez Cultural and Educational Center (CSV) was created to nurture and aid in the development of the Puerto Rican and Latino arts in the Lower East Side.
+Named after the respected Puerto Rican poet, the Clemente Soto Vélez Cultural and Educational Center was created to nurture and aid in the development of the Puerto Rican and Latino arts in the Lower East Side.

-CSV is located at 107 Suffolk Street, between Rivington and Delancey Streets; it is the foremost architectural landmark in that part of the Lower East Side still known as Loisaida.
+The Clemente is located at 107 Suffolk Street, between Rivington and Delancey Streets; it is the foremost architectural landmark in that part of the Lower East Side still known as Loisaida.
 The Dutch Neo-Gothic building is a former public school (PS 160) constructed in 1898 by the Board of Education of the City of New York.
 By the mid-seventies the building had ceased to serve as a public school.
 From 1984 to 1990 it housed Solidaridad Humana, a revolutionary community-based education program that was comprehensive and bilingual.

 Scope and Content

-CSV can mediate the access to the archival records of resident companies.
+The Clemente can mediate the access to the archival records of resident companies.

 Overall holdings of archives and research material: Thirty-five linear feet